aidanjohnson/dt7816/README.md

     # nfs mount development PC mapped directory
     10.0.0.10:/export/DT7816-NFS /usr/local/dt7816-nfs nfs rw,hard,intr 0 0
     ```
-    To check all the directorys on the server are accesible by the client, run `ls -l /usr/local/dt7816-nfs`
+    To check all the directories on the server are accesible by the client, run `ls -l /usr/local/dt7816-nfs`

 ## Troubleshooting